nairsshreya/cs257/webapp/readme.txt

 Wishlist :

+- A faster all species search, this takes a second to load.
 - Cascading Search Bars
 - A more elegant way to move from parks to species page
 - Maybe a hover for our map, we like the way it works now but possibly.
+- Search on hitting the enter button on the keyboard